yvielcastillejos/Snake-AI/README.md

 - we will train it with X generations of snakes.
 We will implement a "mutation" mechanism in which for each generation, we will clone the best snake from the X generation and start anew.
 - Design Diagram TBA
 - More info TBA
+- We will use pytorch to train the snake.

 ## The Game
 The snake game is a very popular game in which the objective is for the "the snake" to acquire the "apple."
 Once it "eats" the apple, the snake becomes longer.
 The game ends when: